dzackgarza/Qual-Review-and-Solutions/Complex Analysis/README.md

 - Residue theorem and applications

-- Singularities and meromorphic functions, including the
+- Singularities and meromorphic functions

 - Casorati-Weierstrass theorem